Reilly-Lab-Yale/tabula-rasa/notebooks/preprocessing/README.md

 These scripts preprocess scMPRA from a couple sources into convienient eriniform tables.

+Uses conda envieonment "rzone" for both r and python scripts.

 All the actual data are in `/home/mcn26/palmer_scratch/tabula_data/formatted` The notebooks here are written to download and process all the files automatically (just set download_data to TRUE and change the input/output root path variables to your own palmer_scratch).